upauld3/squall/README.md

 squall
 ======

-a distributed computation framework written in Java
+a distributed computation framework written in Java and using Gradle